United States Regiments & Batteries > Wisconsin > 6th Wisconsin Infantry Regiment

 May 28 The field officers for the regiment were Colonel Lysander Cutler, Lieutenant Colonel Julius P. Atwood and Major Benjamin F. Sweet.

-July 16 Mustered in
+July 16 Mustered in for three years Federal service.

-August 1 At Harrisburg, Pa.
+August 1 At Harrisburg, Pennsylvania.

-August 3 Moved to Washington.
-Camp on Meridian Hill and duty in the Defenses of Washington, D.C.
+Duty in the Defenses of Washington, D.C.

 October Attached to King’s Brigade, McDowell’s Division, Army of the Potomac